IJASI/Team-5---Project/README.md

 ## **Project Overview:**

 As new investors learn more about the world of cryptocurrency, oftentimes than not, it can be an information overload when it comes to selecting a coin to invest in.
 The overall idea for this project is to create an A.I chat training bot to help new traders with the overall concept of trading and encourage new users to create their own trading strategies.
-Through Amazon Lex, this robo-advisor will buy and sell cryptocurrency orders using simulated trading.
-We use the Sandbox API to retrieve fundamental data (market cap, volume, circulating supply, total supply, and other relevant information) for the bitcoin (BTC).
+We use the Sandbox API to retrieve fundamental data (market cap, volume, circulating supply, total supply, and other relevant information) for Bitcoin (BTC).
+Through Amazon Lex, the robo-advisor called SatoshiBot will buy and sell cryptocurrency orders using simulated trading.

 ## **Research Questions:**